PIPES Biocultural Projects

 If you’re interested in being a part of our discussions for these PIPES projects, please send us an email at firstname.lastname@example.org.

 Mentors are an essential part of the PIPES programs’ success.
-It is through their commitment and excellent mentorship that our interns find the inspiration and guidance needed to continue their academic and career aspirations in science.
+It is through their commitment and excellent mentorship that our interns find the inspiration and guidance needed to continue their academic and career aspirations.
 Mahalo to all of our past and present mentors!

 As a mentor, you are expected to: